-The Reduced Project Alternative A does not include any changes to the Public Access and Management Plan, including trail improvements and restoration activities.
+The Reduced Project Alternative A does not include any changes to the East-West Ranch Public Access and Resource Management Plan, including trail improvements and restoration activities.
 The intent of this alternative is to meet the CCSD's objective of providing public mixed-use field space for active recreation in the community of Cambria.
 Implementation of this alternative would include removal of the following amenities from the Community Park Master Plan: multi-use court pad (basketball, tennis, volleyball, and other sports), picnic areas, and the community center.
-The amenities proposed in this alternative include: multi-use sports fields, playground, dog park, and natural areas.
+The amenities proposed in this alternative include: increased area for multiuse sports fields, playground, dog park, and natural areas.
 Infrastructure would include restrooms, a storage/maintenance building, and an expanded parking area (189 spaces).
 Landscaping, paths, and trails would be located within the community park, and trails would connect to the Cross-town Trail and other trails proposed on the East FRP.
-Movement of the pumphouse would not be affected.
+Movement of the water facility (pumphouse) would not be affected.
 While removal of the community center is not consistent with the project objective to provide a community recreation center, this alternative is acceptable for consideration because it is feasible that a community center could be established elsewhere within the community of Cambria.